By Sabrina Balmick, Marketing Manager, ACA Talent

 - Illustrate the career path with your company by discussing your performance review process and promotion tracks.

 - Always try to onboard more than one person, so they have a team to grow with.
 Employees who start together have the opportunity to build relationships and support networks.

-- Every company has awards, plaques, milestones, and unique achievements they’re proud of.
+- Brag a little.
+Every company has awards, plaques, milestones, and unique achievements they’re proud of.
 Don’t leave your new employee in the dark about these.